DNishanth/MultiLine-Text-Selection/README.md

-# Noncontiguous Text Selection
+# MultiLine Text Selection
-Allows the user to make concurrent noncontiguous text selections in Chrome.
+Allows the user to make multiple text selections in noncontiguous areas of a Chrome webpage.
 Text can be copied to clipboard through ctrl+c or the right-click copy option.
-You can also Google search the text through the right click selection menu.
+You can also search the text on Google, YouTube, and Wikipedia through the right click selection menu.

 ## Getting Started